Fairness guarantee in multi-class classification: Introduction

 \section{Introduction}

-Algorithmic fairness has become very popular during the last decade ~\cite{zemel2013learning,lum2016statistical,calders2009building,zafar2017fairness,agarwal2019fair,Agarwal_Beygelzimer_Dubik_Langford_Wallach18,donini2018empirical,Chzhen_Denis_Hebiri_Oneto_Pontil19,chiappa2020general,barocas-hardt-narayanan} because it helps addressing an important social problem: mitigating historical bias contained in the data.
-This is a crucial issue in many applications such as loan assessment, health care, or even criminal sentencing.
-The common objective in algorithmic fairness is to reduce the influence of a sensitive attribute on a prediction.
-Several notions of fairness have already been considered in the literature for the binary classification problem~\cite{zafar2019fairness,barocas-hardt-narayanan}.
+Algorithmic fairness has become very popular during the last decade ~\cite{zemel2013learning,lum2016statistical,calders2009building,zafar2017fairness,agarwal2019fair,Agarwal_Beygelzimer_Dubik_Langford_Wallach18,donini2018empirical,Chzhen_Denis_Hebiri_Oneto_Pontil19,chiappa2020general,barocas-hardt-narayanan} as it addresses an important social concern: mitigating historical bias contained in the data.
+This is a crucial issue in many applications such as loan assessment or criminal sentencing among others.
+The main objective in algorithmic fairness consists in reducing the influence of a sensitive attribute on a prediction.
+Several notions of fairness have been considered in the literature for binary classification~\cite{zafar2019fairness,barocas-hardt-narayanan}.
 All of them impose some independence condition between the sensitive feature and the prediction.
-In some applications (e.g. loan agreement), this independence is desired on some or all values of the label space, see \emph{Equality of odds} or \emph{Equal opportunity}~\citep{hardt2016equality}.
+This independence can be desired on some or all values of the label space, see \emph{Equality of odds} or \emph{Equal opportunity}~\citep{hardt2016equality}.
 In this paper, we focus on the well established \emph{Demographic Parity} (DP)~\citep{calders2009building} that requires the independence between the sensitive feature and the prediction function, while not relying on labels.
-DP has a recognized interest in various applications, such as for loan agreement without gender attributes or for crime prediction without ethnicity discrimination \citep{Hajian_2011_discrimation,KamiranZC13RemoveIllegal,barocas2014datas,feldman_certifying_2015}.
+DP has a recognized interest in many applications, such as loan agreement without gender attributes or crime prediction without ethnicity discrimination \citep{Hajian_2011_discrimation,KamiranZC13RemoveIllegal,barocas2014datas,feldman_certifying_2015}.
+Previously mentioned references consider either the regression or the binary classification frameworks, although most (modern) applications fall within the scope of multi-class classification (\emph{e.g.} image recognition or text categorization).
+As an example, one might cite hiring tools based on Machine Learning (ML) models to give candidates one- to five-star ratings and favors men for software developers and other technical positions \citep{dastin2018amazon}.

-All the previously mentioned references focus either on the regression or the binary classification frameworks.
-However, many (modern) applications fall within the scope of multi-class classification, \emph{e.g.,} image recognition, text categorization.
-Moreover, most real world applications can be tackled from the multi-class perspective.
-For instance, criminal recidivism is often treated as a binary problem, while it may be more suitable to distinguish between the different stratum of the problem and provide thinner description of the criminal behavior.
-However, extension of previous works to the multi-class setting is tricky, in particular since the adequate notion of fairness in this framework is not clearly defined and should be handled with caution.